 14) Laserdome: free entry to a 20-minute long laser game.

 15) Universeum: 9.000 sqm / 96.000 sqft full of adventures inside Scandinavia’s biggest scientific center.
 This 7-stage high building features plants and animals from all over the world with special focus in the tropical seas and forests.
 Universeum is a place I really like to visit and that children always enjoy a lot.
+Read more about Universeum opening hours and exhibitions here.

 16) Maritiman: is a experience for those who love the sea and vessels.
 More than 15 under one “roof”.
 From the submarine Nordkaparen to the warship Småland.
 In 2015 the Maritiman museum in Gothenburg was awarded a certificate of excellence.